Nimrat Kaur

 Nimrat Kaur (born 13 March 1982) is an Indian actress who appears in Hindi films and in American television.
-She began her career as a print model and went on to act in theater.
+She began her career as a print model and went on to act in theatre.
 After brief appearances in a few films, Kaur starred in Anurag Kashyap's production Peddlers (2012).
 She followed it with her breakthrough role in the critically acclaimed drama The Lunchbox (2014).

 In 2015, Kaur played the recurring role of Inter-Services Intelligence (ISI) agent Tasneem Qureishi in the fourth season of the American television series Homeland, and later reprised her role in its eighth season.
 She co-starred with Akshay Kumar in the war thriller Airlift.
 Kaur has since starred in the American mystery series Wayward Pines (2016) and the Indian drama series School of Lies (2023).

 Early life and education

 Nimrat Kaur was born into a Sikh family in Pilani, Jhunjhunu, Rajasthan, on 13 March 1982.
 Her father, Major Bhupender Singh was an Indian Army officer who was awarded with Shaurya Chakra, and she has a younger sister, Rubina, who is a psychologist based in Bangalore.

 Her family lived in Patiala, and she studied at Yadavindra Public School, Patiala.
-In 1994, her father was abducted and killed by terrorist.
+In 1994, her father was abducted and killed by a Hizbul Mujahideen terrorist.
 Thereafter, her family moved to Delhi-suburb, Noida, where she grew up and attended Delhi Public School, Noida.
 Later, she studied at Shri Ram College of Commerce, Delhi University and obtained a B.Com.
 Hons. in commerce.

 Career

 Early work and debut (2012–2015)

 After her studies, Kaur moved to Mumbai and worked as a print model.
-She began working as a theater actress, appearing in plays such as Baghdad Wedding (2012), All About Women, and Red Sparrow, working with directors like Sunil Shanbag and Manav Kaul.
+She began working as a theatre actress, appearing in plays such as Baghdad Wedding (2012), All About Women, and Red Sparrow, working with directors like Sunil Shanbag and Manav Kaul.

 Kaur was launched on screen in a two-part music video for the songs "Tera Mera Pyar" by Kumar Sanu and "Yeh Kya Hua" by Shreya Ghoshal in 2004.
 The videos were directed by writer-editor Apurva Asrani.
 She also did TV advertisements.

 Kaur made her film debut with a small role in an English film, One Night with the King (2006), which was shot in Rajasthan.
 Her Hindi film debut came with Peddlers in 2012, produced by Anurag Kashyap.
 The film was screened at Cannes Film Festival to good reviews.
 Kaur came to public attention in India when she appeared in a mid-2013 Dairy Milk Silk commercial.